Tholeiitic magma series: Geochemical characterization

 The difference between these two magma series can be seen on an AFM diagram, a ternary diagram showing the relative proportions of the oxides Na2O + K2O (A), FeO + Fe2O3 (F), and MgO (M).
 As magmas cool, they precipitate out significantly more iron and magnesium than alkali, causing the magmas to move towards the alkali corner as they cool.
 In the tholeiitic magma, magnesium-rich crystals are produced preferentially, the magnesium content of the magma plummets, causing the magma to move away from the magnesium corner until it runs low on magnesium and simply moves towards the alkali corner as it loses iron and any remaining magnesium.
 With the calc-alkaline series, however, the precipitation of magnetite causes the iron-magnesium ratio to remain relatively constant, so the magma moves in a straight line towards the alkali corner on the AFM diagram.

 The AFM plot distinguishes the intermediate members of the tholeiitic and calc-alkali magma series quite well.
 However, the felsic end members of the two series are nearly indistinguishable, so granitic rocks are generally assigned to the calc-alkali magma series.
 The mafic end members may be distinguished by the aluminium content, with tholeiitic basalts containing 12% to 16% Al2O3 versus 16% to 20% Al2O3 for calc-alkali basalts.

 Petrography

-Like all basalt, the rock type is dominated by olivine, clinopyroxene and plagioclase, with minor iron-titanium oxides.
+Like all basalt, the tholeiitic type is dominated by olivine, clinopyroxene and plagioclase, with minor iron-titanium oxides.
 Orthopyroxene or pigeonite may also be present in tholeiitic basalt, and olivine, if present, may be rimmed by either of these calcium-poor pyroxenes.
 Tridymite or quartz may be present in the fine-grained groundmass of tholeiitic basalt, and feldspathoids are absent.
 Tholeiitic rocks may have a fine, glassy groundmass, as may other types of basalt.